qkzk/fm/development.md

       Decided to keep directories when filtering in tree mode.
 Those are excluded when filtering in normal mode.
 - [x] Tree: move 10 rows at a time

+### Version 0.1.17 : git root, navigable marks, compression/decompression, command mode, lazygit

+- [x] git root: cd to git root
+- [x] tree: use the length of the screen to avoid parsing non displayed lines
+- [x] navigate in marks: pick a mark and jump to it with enter
+- [x] compress flagged files: pick a compression algorithm from a list.
+- [x] decompress any archive we can create
+- [x] command mode with ":" and a command. (ie `:ClearFlags`).
+Command are completed. some commands does nothing :(
+- [x] lazygit integration: open a terminal with lazygit in current path.
+Obviously (lazygit)[https://github.com/jesseduffield/lazygit] should be installed.

 ## TODO

 - [ ] remote control